Hazardous waste disposal - asbestos

 Any building built before 2000 can contain asbestos.
 Asbestos materials in good condition are safe unless they are damaged and asbestos fibres become airborne.

 When asbestos fibres are inhaled they can cause serious diseases, which are responsible for around 4,500 deaths a year.
 Asbestos is regarded as the greatest single cause of work-related deaths in the UK.

 Businesses including builders, plumbers and other tradespeople are responsible for disposing of the waste they generate.
 If you are a Dorset business and want to dispose of asbestos, you should look for a specialist commercial waste contractor (opens in a new window).

 Asbestos disposal for Dorset households

 Waste from building or demolition work by householders, such as replacing a garage roof, is considered industrial waste rather than household waste.
-It is against the law to put any asbestos waste in your household rubbish collection.
-Cement-bonded asbestos generated this way needs to be disposed of properly via one of two options:
+It is against the law to put any industrial asbestos waste in your household rubbish collection.
+Cement-bonded asbestos generated this way needs to be disposed of properly via collection specialists.
+See below for details.

 Asbestos disposal at licensed household recycling centres in Dorset